Scheduled Maintenance: CPF digital services will not be available on 3 Dec 2023, from 12am to 8am.

 If you are interested in growing your CPF savings further, consider the following ways to get higher payouts in retirement:

-If would like higher payouts, consider making cash top-ups to your Retirement Account (up to your prevailing ERS).
+If would like higher payouts, consider making cash top-ups to your Retirement Account (up to your current ERS).

 You will also enjoy tax relief of up to $16,000 a year if you make cash top-ups to both yourself and your loved ones (up to the current FRS).